danidiaz/red-black-record/README.md

-A library that provides extensible records and variants, both indexed by a type-level [red-black](https://en.wikipedia.org/wiki/Red%E2%80%93black_tree) tree that maps `Symbol` keys to `Type`s.
-The keys correspond to fields names in records, and to branch names in variants.
+A library that provides extensible records and variants, both indexed by a type-level [red-black](https://en.wikipedia.org/wiki/Red%E2%80%93black_tree) tree that maps `Symbol` keys to value types of any kind.
+The keys correspond to field names in records, and to branch names in variants.
 Many record functions have their variant mirror-images and viceversa.

-Each value type in a field or branch comes wrapped in a type constructor of kind `Type -> Type`.
-Typically, it will be an [identity functor](http://hackage.haskell.org/package/sop-core-0.4.0.0/docs/Data-SOP.html#t:I), but it can also be `Maybe` or some other `Applicative` for parsing, validation and so on.
+At the term level, value types come wrapped in a type constructor of kind `q -> Type`, where `q` is the kind of value types.
+Typically, the type constructor will be an [identity functor](http://hackage.haskell.org/package/sop-core-0.4.0.0/docs/Data-SOP.html#t:I), but it can also be `Maybe` or some other `Applicative` for parsing, validation and so on.